Robert Mueller To Wrap Up Trump Obstruction Probe By September, According To Rudy Giuliani

 According to NYT‘s sources briefed on the matter, the president’s legal team does not want Trump answering questions about obstruction of justice.
 According to the same outlet, this could lead Robert Mueller to conclude that Trump’s lawyers are negotiating to prolong the investigation.

-“This should be over by September 1,” Giuliani told the New York Times, adding that the president’s legal team now has to give Robert Mueller an answer, and “he obviously he should take a few days to consider it, but we should get this resolved.
+“This should be over by September 1,” Giuliani told the New York Times, adding that the president’s legal team now has to give Robert Mueller an answer, and “obviously he should take a few days to consider it, but we should get this resolved.
 If there is going to be an interview, let’s have it.”

 Today, Giuliani insisted on September 1 as the deadline, again, citing the “mistakes”former FBI director James Comey made.
 Comey was, as The Hill noted, criticized by the Democratic Party, and by the Justice Department, for renewing the probe into Hillary Clinton’s email servers during the 2016 election.